fcoomans/HTB-machines/Cypher/README.md

 <!-- "what is the acceptable amount of suffering, is the question." -TheFunky1 -->
 ```

-I attempted to login with the credentials `admin:admin`.
+I attempted to log in with the credentials `admin:admin`.

 ![](images/Pasted%20image%2020250716191124.png)